THE SAFAVIDS: THE SECOND CENTURY

 There was one foreign adventure during his reign - the Indian Mughals, under their emperor Shah Jahan (he of the Taj Mahal) still wanted influence in their old Timurid lands of Central Asia.
 His attempt to galvanise the Uzbeks of Transoxiana led to his loss of Qandahar - and permanent exclusion from Afghanistan (1648).
 Abbas II continued the policy of taking tribal lands into royal ownership - by now the influence of Qizilbash amirs had almost disappeared.
 The countryside was peaceful and prosperous and travel was safe - as remarked on by several European visitors.
 He took an interest in the fair administration of justice and was popular with his subjects - his cruelty was reserved as usual for members of his family and the court, who suffered the traditional blindings and murders.

 Like his father, Abbas died young after long indulgence in drink, drugs and sex (he may have died of syphilis).
 Partly this reflected popular belief that the head of the Safaviyya could not do wrong - and was thus not subject to normal Islamic rules.
 The ulama (clergy) did not necessarily agree - there were mutterings about divine kingship.
 The Shah had to be worldly - and thus unjust and probably tyrannical: there needed to be a saintly supreme religious leader (mujtahid) to guide him and keep him under control.
-It took another three centuries before this idea became reality!
+It took over three centuries for this idea to become reality!
 He was criticised for tolerance of Christianity - which he made up for with relentless persecution of Jewish communities.

 He left two major additions to the beauty of Isfahan - the Khaju Bridge, and Chihil Sutun palace - the "Forty Columns".